thoughts in the fall of 2016 / expanded spring 2017

 But the Lord has a way of turning things around and upside down and inside out, you know what I’m talking about?

-In 2006 I had been introduced to the darkness and evil of domestic abuse in the evangelical church, through the experience of a new friend.
-My learning curve was extremely steep—when my friend told me later that the whole first year I knew her I had said hardly anything, I told her it was because I was just learning.
+In 2006 I had been introduced to the darkness and evil of domestic abuse in fundamentalist and evangelical churches, through the experience of a new friend.
+My learning curve was extremely steep—when my friend told me later that I had said hardly anything the whole first year I knew her, I told her it was because I was just listening and learning.
 At that time, Lundy Bancroft (Why Does He Do That?) was one of the best sources for understanding abuse, and when my friend gave me that book, I read it twice, highlighting and underlining, and asking her questions.

 I never expected to write about abuse.
 I wrote books for children and teenagers.
 But I cared about my friend.

-In 2012, through another friend, I was introduced to the darkness and evil of sexual abuse in the evangelical church.
-Again, when she asked me to read certain blogs and other resources, I took her plea very seriously and got as educated as I could.
-Again, my learning curve has been extremely steep and I’ve made many mistakes.
+In 2012, through another friend, I was introduced to the darkness and evil of sexual abuse in the evangelical church and the spiritual abuse that enables it (spiritual abuse is very often at work in domestic abuse situations too, but that hadn’t been a focus of my learning before).
+Again, when this friend asked me to read certain blogs and other resources, I took her plea seriously and got as educated as I could.
+Again, my learning curve has been extremely steep and I’ve made mistakes.
 This friend and others have been very patient with me.

-More than one person asked me if I would ever write about these topics, and I said, “No. I write biographies and missionary stories.”
+More than one person asked me if I was planning to write about these topics, and I said, “No. I write biographies and missionary stories.”

-It was only this past year or so that I began to use this blog about Joy in Christ to combat spiritual abuse.
+It was only in the past year or so that this blog about joy in Christ began to be used as a platform for me to expose and speak truth regarding spiritual abuse.
 I finally saw how the two purposes meshed.

 So if a blog called “Here’s the Joy” sometimes sounds a bit like grappling and wrestling, it’s only because of where the Lord has taken me.
-I still know He is the source of the greatest joy, and I’m thankful, over and over, to drink of His Living Water, and to offer a cup of that cool water in His Name.
+I know He’s the source of the greatest joy, and I’m thankful, over and over, to drink of His Living Water, and to offer a cup of that cool water in His Name.

 But can we hold them both at the same time?
 Knowing of the great evil being perpetrated in the world by the wicked—on an intensely personal level—and at the same time knowing the deep riches of joy that are to be found in Jesus Christ?